pmjdebruijn/amethyst-cmyk-icc-profiles/README.md

 > evaluation yet.

 > [!IMPORTANT]
-> **HARD PROOF:** You can mitigate your risk somewhat by requesting a hard proof you can inspect
+> **HARD PROOF:** You can mitigate your own risk somewhat by requesting a hard proof you can inspect
 > in person from your print shop in advance of any print run.

-## What's The Significance Of "Amethyst"
+## What's The Significance Of "Amethyst" Or "mth"
 Nothing in particular, it's a unique marker to reflect where these profiles originated from.

 > [!NOTE]